Rel1cx/eslint-react/README.md

 > These presets are for ESLint `LegacyConfig` (`.eslintrc.*`) only

 - **recommended-legacy** (`plugin:@eslint-react/recommended-legacy`)\
-  Enable recommended rules for typical React DOM projects.
+  Enable recommended rules for typical ReactDOM projects.
 - **recommended-type-checked-legacy** (`plugin:@eslint-react/recommended-type-checked-legacy`)\
   Same as recommended-legacy but with additional rules that require type information.
 - **core-legacy** (`plugin:@eslint-react/core-legacy`)\
   Enable the most essential rules.
 - **dom-legacy** (`plugin:@eslint-react/dom-legacy`)\
-  Enable rules that are specific to React DOM.
+  Enable rules that are specific to ReactDOM.
 - **debug-legacy** (`plugin:@eslint-react/debug-legacy`)\
   Enable a series of rules that are useful for debugging purposes only.\
   (Not recommended unless you know what you are doing)